NCIOCPL/r4r-content/resources/resource40.md

     - doc: dctd
 pocs: []
 ---
-Stratified Design with Prospective Analysis Plan and Time-to-Event Endpoint.
-Randomized trial comparing new treatment (T) to control (C) includes both classifier positive and classifier negative patients.
-Presumes availability of binary classifier predictive of benefit for new treatment.
+A randomized trial comparing new treatment (T) to control (C) includes both classifier-positive and classifier-negative patients.
+The program presumes availability of time-to-event predictive of benefit for new treatment.
+Sample size calculation for three analysis plans are provided: A) Determine sample size for overall test comparing T to C for all randomized patients at reduced two-sided level alpha.
+B) Determine sample size for comparing T to C in classifier positive subset at two-sided .05 level.
+C) First test for interaction between size of treatment effect and subset (classifier + or classifier -).
+If interaction is non-significant, just compare treatments overall at two-sided significance level .05.
+Otherwise, compare treatments within subsets at two-sided .05 level.